King Lear: Theater Review

 Public Theater, New York (runs through Nov.
 20)

 Sam Waterston, Kristen Connolly, Seth Gilliam, Enid Graham, Bill Irwin, Michael McKean, Arian Moayed, Kelli O’Hara, John Douglas Thompson

-The actor builds cumulative power and pathos in the title role, supporting player John Douglas Thompson delivers standout performance in director James Macdonald's interpretation of the Bard's classic tragedy.
+While Sam Waterston takes on the title role, supporting player John Douglas Thompson delivers the standout performance in director James Macdonald's production.